Infineon/mtb-example-wifi-secure-tcp-client/README.md

 # AnyCloud Example: Secure TCP Client

-This code example demonstrates the implementation of a secure TCP client with PSoC® 6 MCU and CYW43xxx connectivity devices.
-In this example, TCP client establishes a secure connection with a TCP server through SSL handshake.
-Once the SSL handshake completes successfully, the TCP client controls the user LED, turning ON or OFF, based on the command received from the TCP server.
+This code example demonstrates the implementation of a secure TCP Client with PSoC® 6 MCU and CYW43xx connectivity devices.
+In this example, a TCP Client establishes a secure connection with a TCP Server through a SSL handshake.
+Once the SSL handshake completes successfully, the TCP Client turns ON or OFF the user LED based on the command received from the TCP Server.
+Additionally, this code example can be configured to work with IPv4 or link-local IPv6 addressing mode.

 This example uses the [Wi-Fi Middleware Core](https://github.com/cypresssemiconductorco/wifi-mw-core) library of the AnyCloud SDK.
 This library enables Wi-Fi based application development by bundling together various other libraries - FreeRTOS, Wi-Fi Host Driver (WHD), lwIP TCP/IP stack, Mbed TLS, and Cypress secure socket.
 The Cypress secure socket library provides an easy-to-use API by abstracting the network stack (lwIP) and the security stack (Mbed TLS).